Multiprecision Computing Toolbox for MATLAB

 - Enables checking of accuracy of results by re-running existing MATLAB programs in extended precision.

-- Minimizes rounding and cancellation errors in computations (e.g. summation of series with alternating signs).
+- Minimizes rounding and cancellation errors in computations (e.g. summation of series with alternating signs, oscillatory integrals, etc.).

 - Allows computing of reference constants and coefficients of algorithms with high accuracy.

 - Comprehensive set of mathematical functions.
 Multiprecision Computing Toolbox supplies arbitrary-precision analogs to the majority of the functions listed in the famous MATLAB Top 500, from simple arithmetic operations to advanced numerical algorithms (e.g.